Places to Visit in London

 Tower Bridge

-Tower Bridge is definitely one of the most impressive bridges in the world
+Tower Bridge is without a doubt one of the most impressive bridges in the world

-Tower Bridge is, without a doubt, one of the most famous bridges in the world.
-40,000 vehicles cross the bridge every day and it is lifted several times daily to let ships pass through.
-Read more about the exact Bridge Lift times here.
+Tower Bridge is one of the most famous bascule bridges in the world and a true London icon.
+Around 40,000 vehicles cross the Thames here every day, and the bridge opens several times a day to let larger ships pass.
+You can check the exact lift times here.

-Nine meters above the Thames is a free walkway.
-42 meters up, there is another walkway with a glass floor – pretty cool, but only if you’re not afraid of heights.
+Nine meters above the Thames, there’s a regular pedestrian walkway that’s free to access.
+At 42 meters, you’ll find another walkway with a glass floor—a real thrill if you’re not afraid of heights.

-You will need a ticket for the glass floor and the Bridge Museum.
+You’ll need a ticket to visit the glass walkway and the Tower Bridge Exhibition inside.

 Buy tickets for Tower Bridge